m-lamonaca/programming-notes/docs/git/git.md

 `git log --all --graph --decorate`: visualizes history as a DAG
 `git log  --oneline`: compact log

 `git shortlog`: list commits by author
+`git reflog`: show record of when the tips of branches and other references were updated in the local repository

 `git show <commit>`: output metadata and content changes of commit
 `git cat-file -p <commit>`: output commit metadata